surfman100/coding-documentation/database/database-security.md

 ## Dynamic Data Masking
 Inbuilt masking functions.
 Only users with UNMASK permission can see the value.
+Does not alter the data, just the viewing of it
 ```
 alter table [mytable] alter column [mycol] add masked with (function = 'partial(0,"XXXX-XXXX-XXXX-",4)')
 ```

 ## Transparent Data Encryption (TDE)
-Encrypts at page level, decrypted on read to memory. prevents backup restore to another computer
+Encrypts at page level, decrypted on read to memory. hence DBA's might be able to see the decrypted data. prevents backup restore to another computer
 - create master key encryption, certificate, database encryption key, alter database